 But the real MVP of the novel is, of course, Ferris, and boy the Ferris content does not disappoint.
-Ferris is first introduced in chapter 2 when he offers to pretend to be Fourier’s girlfriend so he can get out of an arranged marriage.
-Fourier only finds out at the very end that Ferris is a boy, so it’s a fun (if totally conventional) skit for people who like BL ship teasing and otokonoko characters.
-Fourier has a dance with Ferris in chapter 3, and I liked this scene better because it felt like as if the two of them were comfortable enough in their friendship to dance together without Fourier worrying about being seen as gay.
+Ferris is first introduced in chapter 2, pretending to be Fourier’s girlfriend so that the prince can get out of an arranged marriage.
+Fourier only finds out Ferris’s birth-assigned gender at the end, so it’s an amusing (if totally conventional) skit for people who like BL ship teasing and otokonoko characters.
+Fourier has a dance with Ferris in chapter 3, and I liked this scene better because it felt like as if the two of them were comfortable enough in their friendship to dance together without Fourier worrying how others would perceive their relationship.
 It transcended ship teasing and felt genuinely intimate.

-To be clear, the Ex novel isn’t explicitly about queer and/or gay characters, despite what this post might lead you to think.
+To be clear, the Ex novel isn’t explicitly about queer characters.
 But there is a consistent theme of defying social norms and gender-based expectations.
 The novel draws a parallel between Crusch’s habit of dressing in men’s clothes and Ferris’s habit of dressing in women’s clothes.
 While Crusch faces pushback for being a woman who wants to wield a sword, Ferris’s father looks down on Ferris with disappointment for not growing up physically strong and burly.
 It’s not a surprise that Crusch and Ferris, two characters who defy tradition in more ways than one, are determined to revolutionise the kingdom of Lugunica.

 While Ferris’s gender identity isn’t directly explored in the novel, I do get the impression that chapter 4 “Felix Argyle’s Curse” is a metaphor for the stigma and misery that comes with being born in the “wrong” body.
 Despite having human parents, Ferris was born with ears like a demi-human.
-Because he had the “wrong” body, his parents were terribly ashamed of others seeing him and cast him away in an underground room from the time he was born.
-It was only after Crusch rescued Ferris and accepted him for who he was that he became “human”.
+Because he had the “wrong” body, his parents were terribly ashamed of what others would think, and cast him away in an underground room since birth.
+It was only after Ferris was rescued by Crusch and received her acceptance that he became “human”.

 Honestly, Ferris’s backstory is pretty over-the-top in terms of the suffering.
 Ferris’s dad performs a series of complete dick moves (including, but not limited to, poisoning Crusch and raising a zombie army) in order to force Ferris to resurrect his dead wife.
 He’s literally worse than Gendou Ikari.
-Yet despite the ludicrousness of the situation, the scene where Ferris confronts his father has genuine pathos.
-What made it hurt was the fact that Ferris’s father clearly cared deeply about someone – that person just wasn’t his own son.
+Yet despite the ludicrousness of the situation, the scene where father and son confront each other has genuine pathos.
+What made it hurt was the fact that Ferris’s father clearly cared deeply about someone – that person just wasn’t his own child.
 Ferris’s mental fortitude throughout this whole ordeal was nothing short of awe-inspiring.

 You can probably guess that chapter 4 was my favourite chapter in the novel.
 I could see it working as an OVA; there’s enough gore and soul-crushing elements to match the main series.
 There’s one particularly striking scene that still sticks with me.
-After resurrecting his father’s wife using an incomplete version of the “Sacrament of the Undead King” magic, Ferris watches as the woman strangles his father to death and then crumbles into dust.
+After the wife of Ferris’s father is brought back to life using an incomplete version of the “Sacrament of the Undead King” magic, Ferris watches as the woman strangles the father to death and then crumbles into dust.
 It’s a horrifying image in itself, but the mysteries linger even after my initial reaction.
-Why was his father so desperate to resurrect this woman he had (apparently) stabbed to death in the first place?
+Why was the father so desperate to resurrect this woman he had (apparently) stabbed to death in the first place?
 Why did he stab her?
 Did he even stab her?
 We’re never given a straight answer to any of these questions.

 Even more aggravatingly, it’s revealed near the end of the chapter that the woman who died wasn’t actually Ferris’s mother.
-Ferris’s real mother is actually a female attendant who watches the entire incident without interfering in the slightest.
-When Crusch confronts her at the end, she only says that her motivation was love, and then she vanishes mysteriously.
+His real mother is actually a female attendant who watches the entire incident without interfering in the slightest.
+When Crusch confronts her at the end, she only says that her motivation was love, and then she vanishes mysteriously in the fire that swallows Ferris’s old home.
 I don’t know if this means she’ll have some importance in the main story sometime down the track, but there was definitely an air of unfinished business about the whole chapter.